 It’s Good to Know

-The point of departure of “It’s Good to know” are the following three axes related to media.
-Firstly, the right of access to information (“Right to Know”), where it explores the status of this fundamental human right in Cyprus, from the media and the community/civil society/(active) citizenship perspectives.
-Secondly, peace journalism, showing the work done in PJ in Cyprus, and how it relates to issues of missing persons, human rights, migration and discrimination in media practices.
+The point of departure of the “It’s Good to know” documentary are the following three axes: Firstly, the right of access to information (“Right to Know”), which explores the status of this fundamental human right in Cyprus, from the media and the community/civil society/(active) citizenship perspectives.
+Secondly, peace journalism, showing the PJ work done in Cyprus, and how it relates to issues of missing persons, human rights, migration and discrimination, all related to media practices.
 And lastly, media ethics and the role of media, community media and an active media literate community.
 The context of this documentary is heavily shaped by Cyprus’ political-historical setting, yet, it also interacts with international dimensions (which brings in a local-global perspective).

-The team of Join2Media produced a documentary with the support of the community: dozens of actors from diverse capacities and backgrounds have come together to contribute with their perspectives during interviews, on the three axes; from mainstream media, community and alternative media, journalists, editors, community media producers, bloggers, academics, activists, CSO representatives, video-graphics who come from both sides of the dividing line of Cyprus.
+The Join2Media documentary was produced with the support of the community: dozens of actors from diverse capacities and backgrounds have come together to contribute with their perspectives during interviews, on the three axes; from mainstream media, community and alternative media, journalists, editors, community media producers, bloggers, academics, activists, CSO representatives, video-graphics who come from both sides of the dividing line of Cyprus.

 The documentary is accompanied by a display of photographs that provide an impression of the three axes of the documentary, combined with the work and experience of the interviewees on the three themes.
 The photographs are the work of the Women in Conflict Zones project, which was exhibited in Nicosia with the collaboration of Join2Media.
-Examples are the contributions of interviewed community media broadcasters (Magda Zenon) and activists.
-The photographic display adds a particular visualization, which is often missing in these themes.
-It is a manifestation of the work done through the translation into creative-visual manifestations.
-The photo display at NeMe depicts the main subjects and the work done through photographic abstraction.
+Examples are the contributions of interviewed community media broadcasters and activists.
+The photographic display, using photographic abstraction, adds a particular visualization to mainstream media representations, which is often missing when it comes to these themes.

 - Display at the Participation Matters exhibition